syncfusion-content/fileformat-docs/File-Formats/Presentation/Conversion.md

 Dim customWidth As Integer = 1500
 Dim customHeight As Integer = 1000

-'Converts the slide as image and return as stream
+'Converts the slide as image and returns the image stream

 Dim stream As Stream = presentationDocument.Slides(0).ConvertToImage(Syncfusion.Drawing.ImageFormat.Emf)